Signs of ADHD and Difficulties with Listening or Auditory Processing

 Assessing Listening or Auditory Processing Development

 The good news is that a listening assessment can identify areas of struggle for your child.
 I usually start with a meeting with parent(s) to have a chat about what is happening with your child.
 The next step is an assessment to identify areas where your child is struggling.
-Then I suggest a follow-up a meeting with parents to discuss the results, and suggest options for help.
+Then I suggest a follow-up a meeting with parents to discuss the results, to discuss options.

 We usually suggest a program of therapeutic listening.
 This can be offered as part of an holistic, integrative approach which includes counselling and a program of sensory-motor development.